-Speaking of the Forum itself, it is a small, intensely busy, creative place, more open to new things and ideas than most of the organizations I’ve worked for in the past.
+Speaking of the Einstein Forum itself, it is a small, intensely busy, creative place, more open to new things and ideas than most of the organizations I’ve worked for in the past.
 Even though it’s not an NGO, it has that great NGO feeling — a rather small group of people staying after working hours, putting various new events together, designing posters for those events, etc.

 The cottage, or Gartenhaus, is a small wooden two-story building, maybe 25 or 30 sq.m. on each level.
 My family and I have absolutely loved it — and I miss it to this day — but it is not luxurious by any means.
 It’s located on a hill, so you enter on the top floor and use the stairs to reach the bottom floor.
 The name of the street in Caputh (Am Waldrand, edge of the forest) should offer some idea about the level of isolation you may experience while working.
 But if long walks in the woods and by the lake are your thing, you’ll be in heaven.

 To get you back to urban civilization, bus 607 to the main station in Potsdam (Potsdam Hauptbahnhof, S-Bahn line S7) runs through Caputh more often during the week, less often during the weekend, and very seldom at nights; the ride is about 12 minutes if not too many passengers stop it en route.
-And just to clarify, the big house in all the pictures is not the cottage — that’s the main Einsteinhaus, the museum that draws crowds of tourists from April to November.
-The little Gartenhaus sits beside it.
+From there, Berlin is just next door, and all such trips are covered by a monthly ticket issued as a part of your fellowship.

 We’ve all contacted others for advice, and most of us make sure to pass it on as we move along our paths.
 Hopefully, this post is of help in some way.
+Good luck!

 The Einstein Fellowship is awarded by the Einstein Forum and the Daimler and Benz Foundation